mikado-4410/posenet-python/README.md

 ### Usage

 There are three demo apps in the root that utilize the PoseNet model.
 They are very basic and could definitely be improved.

 The first time these apps are run (or the library is used) model weights will be downloaded from the TensorFlow.js version and converted on the fly.

-For all demos, the model can be specified with the '--model` argument by using its ordinal id (0-3) or integer depth multiplier (50, 75, 100, 101).
-The default is the 101 model.

 #### image_demo.py

 Image demo runs inference on an input folder of images and outputs those images with the keypoints and skeleton overlayed.

 `python image_demo.py --model 101 --image_dir ./images --output_dir ./output`